nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * `dd-mm-yyyy`
   * `dd/mm/yyyy`
   * `dd MMM yyyy` with the date components appearing in any order.<br>
-    If a component appears more than once, **only the last** appearance will be taken.
+    If a component appears more than once, the date is considered invalid.

 | Field | Description |
 | - | - |